 We are raising money to pay for our post-production expenses, like additional editing, audio, color correction, and visual effects.
 Plus, we need to secure the licensing rights to use archival footage, legal fees, insurance fees, marketing fees, and more.

 Absolutely not!
-First of all, the feedback from our focus group screenings has been instrumental in helping us make our film better.
+First of all, the feedback from our focus group events has been instrumental in helping us make our film better.
 Second of all, our eventual buyer is not an individual.
 The final buyer will be a distributor that works with a streaming-on-demand or other type of media company.
 These companies will want to know, do we have an audience?
 Can we show that interest and passion exist for this project?
-These screenings, also called impact screenings, tell outsiders a lot about the project.
-The location, attendance, the number of screenings, and our growing social media presence demonstrate there is a market and an audience for this story.
+These focus group events tell outsiders a lot about the project.
+The location, attendance, the number of events, and our growing social media presence demonstrate there is a market and an audience for this story.

 6. I have a relative with a story to tell.
 Can they get in the film too?
 Who can I share their story with?

 We love hearing stories about WWII veterans!
 At this time, we have completed our interview filming for this project and are not able to include any more stories in our film.
 However, we do have another avenue for capturing and preserving stories for posterity.
 That avenue is The Girl Who Wore Freedom Blog.
 We love having friends and family members of WWII veterans capture and share the veteran’s story by way of a blog post.
 Please email firstname.lastname@example.org if you’d like to share your story with us.

 7. What are the steps/phases for making a film?
 Where is the film currently in the process?